Lucaseng/NCEANoteRepository/README.md

 The Backend is being written using ASP.Net Core.

 Technology:
 - ASP.Net Core
-- Enttiy Framework
+- Entity Framework Core 6.0.6
-- LINQ
+- LINQ 4.3.0

 ### Backend Architecture
 I am using the classic MVC Architecture to write this API.
 The file structure (in its current state) is as follows: